-Ken Wenham, Vice Chairman
+Ken Wenham, Chairman

 Ken Wenham is the proud parent of two Rising Sun Montessori School students.
 He has prior experience with board governance and currently serves as the Chief Executive Officer and President of Roebbelen Contracting, Inc.

 Education has always played a vital role in Margarita’s life.
 She lives by the maxim “learning never stops.”
 After completing her Bachelor of Arts degree from University of Oregon, she completed the fifth year requirements for a teaching credential while simultaneously completing a major in Spanish.
 She holds Masters degrees in Reading and Bilingual Education as well as Spanish Literature.
 In 1984 she completed a doctoral program at Stanford University with a specialization in Hispanic Languages and Literatures, but not before leaving with one more Master of Arts degree in Chicano Literature/Latin American Literature.

 Margarita has experience teaching at the university level as an Assistant Professor at Carthage College in Kenosha, Wisconsin.
 In the Modern Languages Department she taught classes for Spanish major and minor, and developed other classes as needed; she advised undergraduate students, supervised student teachers, was thesis advisor for graduate students, and participated in the Heritage Program, a sequence of core seminars taken by all incoming freshmen.
 As the Bilingual Resource Teacher at Sherwood School with the Salinas City Elementary School District, Margarita was assigned to second and third grade bilingual classrooms; co-facilitated the “Success for All” reading program; was an ELD facilitator, providing additional in-service training for faculty as they implemented the English Language Development program; and tested and placed incoming students by administering annual CELDT testing.